venkateshkuppusamy/AspNetCoreTest/README.md

 executed sequentially.
 Each middle ware performs a asynchronous logic or trasfers the next to the next pipeline. eg a middleware for authentication, middle ware for fetching static files.
 ASP.NET Core includes a rich set of built-in middleware, and you can write custom middleware.

+What is host, What is its role?
+Asp.net core apps require a host within which they execute.
+The host is responsible for application start up and lifetime management.
+Host responsibility also includes server and application's availability and its configuration.
+A host must implement "IWebHost" interface.
+AspNetcore provided "IWebHost" implementation is "WebHost".
+This "WebHost" is created using "WebHostBuilder" class (Factory pattern).
+With "WebHostBuilder" you create host, set the webserver(like kestrel), set the content root etc.

+What Can you Configure using WebHostBuilder class?

+set the WebServer                                            -- .UseKestrel() set IIS as proxy to Kesterl                                  -- .UseIISIntegration() set the middleware/request pipeline                          -- .Configure() set the DI                                                   -- .ConfigureServices() move Configure and ConfigureServices method to Startup file  -- .UseStartup() set Content root path                                        -- .UseContentRoot(path) set Environment variables                                    -- .UseSetting(key,value) set the path to access static files                          -- .UseWebRoot(FolderName) set the url which the server will listen to                  -- .UseUrls("http://localhost:5001;https://hostname:5002") set the startupAssembly                                      -- .UseStartup("StartupAssemblyName")